jc-able/danis-discipline/docs/PRD.md

 ## 1. Project Overview

 ### 1.1 Introduction
-Dani's Discipline is a fitness and nutrition coaching website designed to provide personalized coaching services, independent fitness plans, and nutrition guidance.
+Dani's Discipline is a fitness and nutrition coaching website designed to provide independent fitness plans and nutrition guidance.
 The website will feature a modern, visually appealing interface with a distinctive "Miami Vice" theme characterized by teal and pink color schemes.
+Personalized coaching services will be planned for future phases of the project.

 ### 1.2 Project Goals
-- Create a responsive, modern website for a fitness and nutrition coaching business
+- Create a responsive, modern website for a fitness and nutrition business
-- Allow potential clients to learn about coaching services and independent plans
+- Allow potential clients to learn about independent plans
-- Enable clients to purchase coaching packages via Stripe integration
+- Enable clients to purchase plans via Stripe integration
 - Provide a contact form for inquiries
 - Allow users to sign up for a newsletter
 - Display coach certifications and credentials
 - Showcase the coach's philosophy and background
+- *(Future Phase)* Implement personalized coaching services

 ### 1.3 Target Audience
-- Individuals seeking personalized fitness coaching
 - People looking for self-guided fitness and nutrition plans
 - Those interested in nutrition guidance and sustainable fitness habits
+- *(Future Phase)* Individuals seeking personalized fitness coaching

 ### 1.4 Success Metrics
 - **Functional Purchase Flow**: Complete purchase process with confirmations